Islam in Japan: Mosques

-According to japanfocus.org, As of 2009 there were 30 to 40 single-story mosques in Japan plus another 100 or more apartment rooms set aside for prayers in the absence of more suitable facilities.
+Japan's first mosque was the Kobe Muslim Mosque, established in 1935.
+According to japanfocus.org, As of 2009 there were 30 to 40 single-story mosques in Japan, The largest of which is the Tokyo Mosque, plus another 100 or more apartment rooms set aside for prayers in the absence of more suitable facilities.
 90% of these mosques use the 2nd floor for religious activities and the first floor as a halal shop (imported food; mainly from Indonesia and Malaysia), due to financial problems, as membership is too low to cover the expenses.
-Most of these Mosques have only a capacity of 30 to 50 people.
+Most of these mosques have only a capacity of 30 to 50 people.
 In 2016, the first ever mosque tailored for native Japanese worshipers (as opposed to services in foreign languages) was opened.
+In 2021, there were 113 Mosques in Japan.
+As of 2023, there is one Ahmadi mosque in Japan, The Japan Mosque.
+It was established in 2015 by Mirza Masroor Ahmad, the mosque has a capacity of 500 worshippers, the largest of any mosque in Japan.